rocksdanister/lively-beta/README.md

 Download the latest [release](https://github.com/rocksdanister/lively-beta/releases) from this repository and run the installer (no need to uninstall your existing regular Lively if present.)

-To switch back to regular channel repeat the same steps above or run the installer from the [main](https://github.com/rocksdanister/lively/releases) repository; in the event of any problem delete all the folders except `Library` from Lively data folder:
+To switch back to regular release run the installer from the [main](https://github.com/rocksdanister/lively/releases) repository; in the event of any problem delete all the folders except `Library` from Lively data folder:

 `C:\Users\<UserName>\AppData\Local\Lively Wallpaper`